Proto-Austronesian language

 Proto-Austronesian (commonly abbreviated as PAN or PAn) is a proto-language.
 It is the reconstructed ancestor of the Austronesian languages, one of the world's major language families.
 Proto-Austronesian is assumed to have begun to diversify c.
 4000 BCE in Taiwan.

 Lower-level reconstructions have also been made, and include Proto-Malayo-Polynesian, Proto-Oceanic, and Proto-Polynesian.
-Recently, linguists such as Malcolm Ross and Andrew Pawley have built large lexicons for Proto-Oceanic and Proto-Polynesian.
+In the last three decades, linguists Malcolm Ross and Andrew Pawley have built a large lexicon for Proto-Oceanic.
+Other comparative lexicons include the Micronesian comparative dictionary (by Bender et al.), and the Polynesian lexicon or Pollex (by Biggs et al.).

 Phonology

 Proto-Austronesian is reconstructed by constructing sets of correspondences among consonants in the various Austronesian languages, according to the comparative method.
-Although in theory the result should be unambiguous, in practice given the large number of languages there are numerous disagreements, with various scholars differing significantly on the number and nature of the phonemes in Proto-Austronesian.
+Although in theory the result should be unambiguous, in practice, given the large number of languages, there are numerous disagreements, with various scholars differing significantly on the number and nature of the phonemes in Proto-Austronesian.
 In the past, some disagreements concerned whether certain correspondence sets were real or represent sporadic developments in particular languages.
 For the currently remaining disagreements, however, scholars generally accept the validity of the correspondence sets but disagree on the extent to which the distinctions in these sets can be projected back to proto-Austronesian or represent innovations in particular sets of daughter languages.